kaby76/AntlrVSIX/README.md

 AntlrVSIX is a tool to support editing, analysis, refactoring, and conversion of Antlr2, Antlr3, Antlr4, Bison and W3C EBNF grammars.
-It contains an extension for Visual Studio 2019 and a stand-alone command-line tool known as [Trash](doc/Trash.md) for editing grammar files directly without Visual Studio, runnable on Windows or Linux.
+It contains an extension for Visual Studio 2019 and Visual Studio Code, and a stand-alone command-line tool known as [Trash](doc/Trash.md) for editing grammar files directly without Visual Studio, runnable on Windows or Linux.
 It is implemented using Microsoft's [Language Server Protocol (LSP)](https://langserver.org/)